tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 Responsible Authority) or equivalent.
 If a work order shows it was approved for 08:00-17:00 and actual work occurred from 08:00 to 23:00, the scope diverged from the plan and the extension needs justification and approval.

-Unauthorised work would appear as activities that lack a work order, or as activities that diverge significantly from the authorised scope.
+Unauthorised work is activity that lacks a work order, or that diverges significantly from the authorised scope.
 If the work order authorises access to one specific substation but access logs show a technician visited five substations, the scope was violated.
 If the work order is for "inspecting transformer Q12" but switching operations are performed that affect multiple feeders downstream of Q12, the work scope has been exceeded and